CameronTrumpy/CameronTrumpy/README.md

-- 👋 Hi, I’m @CameronTrumpy, a member of [@FF503](https://github.com/FF503)
+- 👋 Hey, I’m @CameronTrumpy, a High School Junior and member of [@FF503](https://github.com/FF503).
-- 👀 I’m interested in FRC Robotics, Electronics, and Machine Learning based vision processing.
+- 👀 I’m interested in Robotics, Electronics design and repair, Music, and Machine Learning Vision.
-- Check out my [website](https://camerontrumpy.github.io/) for info on projects and more.
+- Check out my [website](https://camerontrumpy.github.io/) for info on projects and more details about me.

 <!---
 CameronTrumpy/CameronTrumpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.